Skip to main content

 Updates

-The MSU PI is responsible for reporting promptly to the reviewing external IRB any proposed changes to the research, or for collaborating with the PI at the external IRB site to promptly report to the reviewing external IRB any proposed changes.
-The MSU PI cannot implement changes to the research (including changes in the consent document) without prior external IRB review and approval, except where necessary to eliminate apparent immediate hazards to the subjects.
+The MSU PI is responsible for reporting promptly to the reviewing IRB any proposed changes to the research, or for collaborating with the PI at the reviewing institution to promptly report to the reviewing IRB any proposed changes.
+The MSU PI cannot implement changes to the research (including changes in the consent document) without prior reviewing IRB approval, except where necessary to eliminate apparent immediate hazards to the subjects.

-A new informed consent document must be submitted to the MSU HRPP as an update before its implementation to assure that MSU local context requirements are included.
+A new informed consent document, or a consent document with changes to MSU local context, must typically be submitted to the MSU HRPP as an Update before its implementation to assure that MSU local context requirements are included.

 Ancillary reviewers will be added as needed.
-The MSU reliance coordinator will consult with the MSU HRPP director and/or MSU HRPP manager when needed.
+The MSU IRB Reliance office will consult with the MSU HRPP director when needed.

 Review by Other MSU Officials